Lep333/GeoDart/README.md

 You also need to select the solution on the world map or enter the coordinates.

 # Changelog
+## 0.46
+Added ability to look all provided images in the leaderboard.

+## 0.44
+Normalizing input longitude of guess.
+No guess on a neighbour earth should be possible.

 ## 0.43
 Polished dart lables.